farhan-chughtai/takeaway.com-farhan-assessment/README.md

 Welcome to the "Game of Three" project!
 This is a simple web-based multiplayer game built with Node.js and TypeScript.
 Players can enjoy an interactive gaming experience through a basic HTML interface.

+# Architecture Diagram

+Please find the architecture diagram in the root folder of the app.

 ## Getting Started

 To run the application, follow these steps: